A future filled with hopeful stories

 Ten Dutch and Flemish authors have written hopeful stories for the future for the project entitled 2084 - De toekomst is hoopvol.
-The result has been encapsulated in a book published in September 2021: Over morgen - Andere verhalen over de toekomst (About Tomorrow – Other Stories About the Future).
+The result has been encapsulated in a book published in September 2021: Over over morgen - Andere verhalen over de toekomst (About Tomorrow – Other Stories About the Future).

-Six of these authors will be presenting the project in pairs, also reading from (parts of) their stories and discussing the importance of hopeful stories about the future.
+Six of these authors will be presenting the project in pairs, also reading from (parts of) their story and discussing the importance of hopeful stories about the future.
 Every day during the festival, a pair of writers will discuss the theme, moderated by literary studies scholar Jesse van Amelsvoort.
 The pairs are: Simone Atangana Bekono & Jens Meijen (Friday), Arnon Grunberg & Fiep van Bodegom (Saturday) and Lize Spit & Rebekka de Wit (Sunday).
 The programme promises to be interesting, we're looking forward to it!

 Fri 19 Nov | 21:30 - 22:30 | Waalse Kerk